RasmusRendal/crnsimul/documentation/MANUAL.md

 An easy way to create these **".crn"** files is to create a new file of the **".txt"** format and save it as an **".crn"** format containing the chemical reaction network.

 **Note:**
-The following command below is necessary to have when running UNIX as it is a **shebang** used for specifying what program should be called to run the script.
+The following command is necessary to have when running UNIX as it is a **shebang** used for specifying what program should be called to run the script.
 In our language it is solely seen as a comment, but will be included in future examples in order to attain for a good convention.
 ``` c++
 #!/usr/bin/env -S crnsimul -P
 ```